ngthecoder/secure_notepad/README.md

 - 4/14 Program Completed / Practice Presentation
 - 4/21 Presentation Due

+How to install the packages:
+- sudo yum install sqlite-devel
+- # dnf install openssl

 ERD and Logic Flow attached as images

 Command to compile: